 Making CHASE Mainstream (CHASE Workshop keynote), Rob DeLine.
 Rob will discuss why “people issues” have not gotten enough attention among software engineering researchers and suggests ways to make research in this area more mainstream.

+Coordination in Large-Scale Software Teams (CHASE Workshop).
+Andrew Begel, Nachiappan Nagappan, Christopher Poile, and Lucas Layman.
 A survey of Microsoft engineers shows that coordination between large-scale software teams is very challenging, but can be eased with better communication and tools tailored towards each engineer’s role in the collaboration.